-- dust lift off leading to subsequent deposition of radionuclides in the wider environment and uptake into plants and animals that are consumed; - dust lift off leading to radionuclides in air that can be inhaled; - radon emission from the rehabilitated landform and the LAAs resulting in elevated radon decay product concentrations and subsequent inhalation; - mobilisation of radionuclides into groundwater and surface water resulting in changes in concentrations and subsequent ingestion of water or uptake into plants and animals; and - Gamma irradiation to people in the immediate vicinity of the rehabilitated landform and the LAA from potentially elevated radionuclide concentrations.
+- dust lift off leading to subsequent deposition of radionuclides in the wider environment and uptake into plants and animals that are consumed; - dust lift off leading to radionuclides in air that can be inhaled;

+- radon emission from the rehabilitated landform and the LAAs resulting in elevated radon decay product concentrations and subsequent inhalation; - mobilisation of radionuclides into groundwater and surface water resulting in changes in concentrations and subsequent ingestion of water or uptake into plants and animals; and - Gamma irradiation to people in the immediate vicinity of the rehabilitated landform and the LAA from potentially elevated radionuclide concentrations.

 It is understood that the rehabilitated site will be used for both recreational and cultural use by the Mirarr Traditional Owners.
-ERA has a long history of engagement with the Mirarr through consultation with the GAC and NLC.
 In 2014, ERA formalised the engagement regarding post-mining land use and closure criteria through extensive consultation with Traditional Owners via the consulting linguist and anthropologist Murray Garde.
 His resulting report (Garde, 2015) identified occupancy intentions (1,040 hours or 43 days per year estimated to be spent on the rehabilitated Ranger mine area), use of traditional plants and animals, and the expected post-closure bush food diet.

 The dose assessment method used internationally accepted processes and recognised dose factors developed by the International Commission of Radiological Protection and considered the exposure pathways listed above for a range of age groups.
 The assessment considered numerous scenarios, spanning from the expected occupancy intentions and bush food diet to conservative assumptions where the entire bush food diet was sourced exclusively from the rehabilitated mine area and all water consumed was based on the peak radionuclide concentrations predicted from the surface water model.
 In total, doses were calculated for 100 scenarios (20 different scenarios for 5 age groups; being 1, 5, 10, 15 year old and adults).
-For all 100 scenarios, the total radiation dose to the public is below the public dose limit of 1 millisievert per year (mSv/y) and the ALARA dose of 0.3 mSv/y.
+For all 100 scenarios, the total radiation dose to the public is below the public dose limit of 1 millisievert per year (mSv/y).